ruochen20001212/Drone_Delivery/readme.md

 ### 8.1 Identifier Format

-Although `order_ID`, `store_id`, and `home_id` are stored as floating-point values in the CSV file, they should generally be interpreted as identifiers rather than continuous numeric values.
+The fields `order_ID`, `store_id`, and `home_id` should be interpreted as identifiers rather than continuous numeric values.

-It is recommended to convert them to integer type after loading the file.
+In some CSV readers, these fields may still be loaded as floating-point numbers depending on the original file format or parsing behavior.
+If needed, users may convert them to integer type after loading the file.

-### 8.2 Order ID Uniqueness
+### 8.2 Order ID Assignment

-In the provided sample, all values in `order_ID` are `0.0`.
-This may indicate that:

-- unique order IDs were not assigned during data generation, or
-- this field is not used in the current experimental setting

-If unique identifiers are required, users should relabel the orders after loading the data.
+The `order_ID` field has been assigned as a unique ascending identifier for each order record.
+This makes the dataset easier to process, reference, and validate in downstream experiments and simulations.

 ### 8.3 Geographic Coordinates